LotharSee/exhaustive-prop-types/README.md

 <MyComponent name="Captain" age=42 />
 ```

-You will get a warning.
+You will get a warning:

 ```
 Warning: Failed prop type: The prop `age` ins't defined in `MyComponent` propTypes.